hzhang0921/Reddit-Text-Mining/instructions.md

 ### Text Clustering

-If you can generate pairwise similarities (say using the technique above), you can Metric Multi-dimensional Scaling (MDS) to visualize the texts in a two dimensional space.
+If you can generate pairwise similarities (say using the technique above), you can Metric Multi-dimensional Scaling (MDS) to visualize the texts in a 2-dimensional space.
 This can help identify clusters of similar texts.

 In order to apply MDS to your data, you can use the machine learning toolkit scikit-learn.
 Here is some code that uses the similarity matrix defined in the previous section to create a 2-dimensional embedding of the four Charles Dickens and 1 Charles Darwin texts.